 By Dr. Chad Larson

-Dr. Chad Larson, NMD, DC, CCN, CSCS, is an Advisor and Consultant on Clinical Consulting Team for Cyrex Laboratories.
+Dr. Chad Larson, NMD, DC, CCN, CSCS, Advisor and Consultant on Clinical Consulting Team for Cyrex Laboratories.
 Dr. Larson holds a Doctor of Naturopathic Medicine degree from Southwest College of Naturopathic Medicine and a Doctor of Chiropractic degree from Southern California University of Health Sciences.
 He is a Certified Clinical Nutritionist and a Certified Strength and Conditioning Specialist.
 He particularly pursues advanced developments in the fields of endocrinology, orthopedics, sports medicine, and environmentally-induced chronic disease.
-Dr. Larson is a clinical consultant to Cyrex Laboratories, a clinical immunology laboratory specializing in functional immunology and autoimmunity.

 Throughout the year, our writers feature fresh, in-depth, and relevant information for our audience of 40,000+ healthcare leaders and professionals.
 As a healthcare business publication, we cover and cherish our relationship with the entire health care industry including administrators, nurses, physicians, physical therapists, pharmacists, and more.
 We cover a broad spectrum from hospitals to medical offices to outpatient services to eye surgery centers to university settings.
 We focus on rehabilitation, nursing homes, home care, hospice as well as men’s health, women’s heath, and pediatrics.